OleksiyRudenko/a-tiny-JS-world/README.md

 This Tiny JS World project wouldn't ever happen without [Kottans](http://kottans.org/) and awesome
 [Kottans Front-End Course](https://github.com/kottans/frontend)
-(it's free and offers a totally remote tasks)
+(it's free and initial part is completely remote)
 I have completed as a student in 2017 and since then have a chance to contribute thus paying back.